DimitarChristoff/mooSelecta/README.md

 Known issues
 ------------

-- Problems with Opera and .fireEvent("click"), resulting in keyboard navigation issues
+- Problems with Opera and .fireEvent("click") and the resulting .stop(), causing keyboard navigation issues when pressing enter.
-- By letter look-ups are not tree-based and cycle between just 2 entries
+- By letter look-ups are not tree-based and cycle between just 2 entries, this will be refactored soon.

 Known limitations
 -----------------

-Obviously, the **select** elements are very complex and OS-driven components that incorporate a number of usability features, albeit -- implemented very differently across different browsers.
+Obviously, the **select** elements are very complex and OS-driven components that incorporate a number of usability features, albeit -- implemented very differently across browsers.
 You cannot possibly hope to write a single tool that can mimic all known behaviours across the different operating systems either.
 It's a simple usability decision on what works and what does not, feel free to tweak it to your liking or to the liking of your users.